exoplatform/exo-documentation/docs/Administration.rst

 access permission to the page, so anonymous only see public pages.

-The Left Navigator is in fact "some containers and portlets" included in the Site Layout, so you can edit it by clicking Edit --> Site --> Layout.
+The Left Navigator is in fact "some containers and portlets" included in the Site Layout, so you can edit it by clicking Edit icon --> Site --> Edit Layout.

 Exactly, you need to publish the portlet **UICompanyNavigationPortlet** and publish its containers as well.
 See the illustration.
 There are